On Chamber-regular $\tilde C_2$-Lattices: Euclidean buildings of dimension 2

 \subsection{Recovering the action of a building lattice}

-In this subsection we show the following.
-Let $(\Gamma, X)$ be an action on a Euclidean building with finite vertex stabilzers, that arises from a triangle of groups.
-Then the action is already determined by the group structure of $\Gamma$.
-We will use this result in Section \ref{sec:classification}.
+In this section, we explain how the action of a chamber-regular lattice on a Euclidean building can be reconstructed from the group structure.
+As usual, we phrase our results in terms of triangles of groups.
+The results obtained in this subsection are not needed in the remainder of this article.

-\begin{lemma} Let $T$ be a triangle of groups with finite local groups and whose universal cover is a Euclidean building.
+The following lemma allows to detect vertex and edge stabilizers in fundamental groups by group-theoretic means.
+While detecting vertex stabilizers is straightforward, detecting edge stabilizers requires additional assumptions. \begin{lemma} Let $T$ be a non-positively curved triangle of groups with finite local groups.
 Let $\Gamma$ be the fundamental group and let $X$ be the development.
-Identify simplices of $X$ with cosets in $\Gamma$.
-Then the following hold: \begin{enumerate} \item The map $xL \mapsto \Ad(x)(L)$ is a well-defined bijection from the set of vertices in~$X$ to the set of maximal finite subgroups in $\Gamma$. \item Let $\mathcal V$ be the set of maximal finite subgroups in $\Gamma$.
-The map $xL \mapsto \Ad(x)(L)$ is a well-defined surjective map from the set of edges in $X$ to the set $\mathcal E$ which is the set of maximal elements in the following family.
+Identify simplices of $X$ with cosets in $\Gamma$. \begin{enumerate} \item The map $xL \mapsto \Ad(x)(L)$ that associates to a vertex its stabilizer is a well-defined bijection from the set of vertices to the set $\mathcal V$ consisting of the maximal finite subgroups in~$\Gamma$. \item Assume that at least one of the following holds: \begin{enumerate}[label=(\roman*)] \item No edge group embeds as a proper subgroup in another edge group. \item The development is a Euclidean building. \end{enumerate} Then the map $xL \mapsto \Ad(x)(L)$ that associates to an edge its stabilizer is a well-defined surjective map from the set of edges to the set $\mathcal E$ which is the set of maximal elements in the following family.

 \end{enumerate} \end{lemma}